doubleblinddoubleblinddoubleblind/hastalavistaRepPackages/README.md

 # Run RQ3 part 3 (changing depth of ASTTrans Representation): Get the MRR in "results/combinedCS_depth_*/summary.txt"
 python run_rq3_depth.py
 ```

+## Confirmation from SOTA authors
-We show the content of confirmation from authors of SOTA approaches on the validity of our accuracy on CAT benchmark in the same location in Download part.
+We have two questions to SOTA authors about the validity of our implementation of code search by SOTA embedding models and the reasonable of the accuracy on the CAT benchmark dataset.
+The confirmation that our implementation is valid and the obtained results are reasonable can be seen in the "QuestionsAndAnswersFromSOTAAuthors.pdf" in the Download location.
+We hide all information about the senders and the time of conversation due to the anonymous authors policy.